Online Differentially Private Synthetic Data Generation: Additional proofs for online counting algorithms

-Although such error bound is in probability, we can easily transform it into a similar expectation bound by a simple equality in probability.
-In fact, let $\mathrm{error}_t$ denote the error at time $t$ between the true count $\sum_{i=1}^t X-i$ and the output at time $t$, we have
+Although such error bound is in probability, we can easily transform it into a similar expectation bound.
+In fact, let $\mathrm{error}_t$ denote the error at time $t$ between the true count $\sum_{i=1}^t X_i$ and the output at time $t$, we have